School/Faculty/Institute Faculty of Law

 Week Subject

-1) International Law of the Sea -1- Historical development of the law of the sea, sources, inland waters, territorial waters, straits
+1) International Law of the -1- The Historical Development of the Law of the Sea, Its Sources, Internal Waters

-2) International Law of the Sea -2- Contiguous zone, continental shelf, exclusive economic zone, high seas, international seabed
+3) International Law of the Sea -3- Fisheries zone, Continental shelf, exclusive economic zone, high seas, international seabed

 14) Case study